eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-24_waterdance-giveaway-announcement-and-a-little-commercial-attached-d.md

 - - -

-This page is synchronized from the post: [Waterdance Giveaway Announcement .... and a little commercial attached. :D](https://steemit.com/@deanliu/waterdance-giveaway-announcement-and-a-little-commercial-attached-d)
+This page is synchronized from the post: ['Waterdance Giveaway Announcement .... and a little commercial attached. :D'](https://steemit.com/@deanliu/waterdance-giveaway-announcement-and-a-little-commercial-attached-d)